 - Salzburg vs Vienna: What Are Your Day Trip Options?

-- Salzburg vs Vienna: Which Is Better for Food?
+- Salzburg or Vienna: Which Is Better for Food?

-- Salzburg vs Vienna: What About Lodgings and Transport?
+- Salzburg or Vienna: What is Better for Lodging and Transport?

 - What Is Better?
 Vienna or Salzburg?